leec94/cissp-notes/isc2-study-guide-seventh-edition/README.md

     - packet captures deliberately collected during an incident
     - logs from firewalls and other network sercurity devices
   - software analysis: activity that takes places within a running application
-  - hardware/embedded device analysis: contents of hardware and embedded devices
+  - hardware/embedded device analysis: contents of hardware and embedded devices are often also reviewed by forensic analysts
+    - examples: personal computers, smartphones, tablet computers, embedded computers in cars, security systems, and other devices

 ### investigation process
-#### calling in law enforcement
+- an investigation must follow *rules of engagement*, which define and guide the actions that investigators are authorized to take at different phases of the investigation
+- rules of engagement
+  - calling in law enforcement: decisions to call in law enforcement may be helpful for experts aid the investigation, but also separate legal requirements may then apply and the investigation may become public
+  - interrograting suspects
+  - collecting evidence
+  - distrupting system access
 #### conducting the investigation
+- key principles of conducting the investigation
+  - never conduct your investigation on an actual compromised system, take it offline, and investigate the backup
+  - never attempt to "hack back" and avenge a crime
+  - if in doubt, call in expert assistance
+  - best to begin investigation using informal interviewing techniques
 ### major categories of computer crime
+- attacker: any individual who violates one or more of your security policies
+- types of computer crimes
-- military and intelligence attacks
+  - military and intelligence attacks: launched to obtain secret and restricted information from law enforcement or military and technological research sources
-- business attacks
-- financial attacks
-- terrorist attacks
+    - advanced persistent threat (APTs): attackers that are well funded and with advanced technical skills that act on behalf of a nation-state, organized crime, terrorist group, etc against a very focused target
+  - business attacks: focus on illegally obtaining an organization's confidential information
+    - industrial espionage: gathering of a competitors confidential information
+  - financial attacks: carried out to unlawfully obtain money or services
+    - phone phreaking: attackers breaking into telephone company computers and placing free calls
+  - terrorist attacks: purpose is to disrupt normal life and instill fear
-- grudge attacks
+  - grudge attacks: attacks carried out to damage an organization or a person
-- thrill attacks
+  - thrill attacks: attacks launched only for the fun of it
+    - script kiddies: attackers that run only other people's programs, or scripts, to launch an attack

 ### incident handling
 #### common types of incidents